 Not only is Garcia busy teaching, she also found the time to complete a master’s in dance education at New York University and is dancing professionally as a company member of Les Femmes, Germaine Sasberg's tap dance company, and Folktap, Carlos Donan's tap dance company.

 “I believe that artistic dance engages expressive capabilities of the self through the instrument of the body, says Garcia.
 “Dancing expressively plays creatively dynamic chords with one's individualistic tune of expression.
 As an advocate for academic achievement and creative inquiry, I would like to one day assist college students in reaching their full potential as professional dancers, profound thinkers and imaginative artists.”

 Garcia says her biggest challenge for now is the time commitment, explaining that in dance you are always pushing yourself to be better and you always want to put your best foot forward no matter where you are.

 “You never want to burn any bridges,” said Garcia.
 “Every day in New York is like an audition because it is such a small community here even though it seems so large.”

-Garcia will teach tap at the New England conference of the American College Dance Festival Association (ACDFA) at Boston University February 11 through 14.
+Garcia taught tap at the New England conference of the American College Dance Festival Association (ACDFA) at Boston University.

 Garcia says her most rewarding experiences have been her instruction to all age groups and cultures.